 Was Jesus crucified because he claimed to be a super angel?
 No,

-He was crucified because the Jewish leaders of His day understood Him to be claiming that He
+He was crucified because the Jewish leaders of His day understood Him to be claiming He

 was God.
-They would not have executed him if He had been merely claiming to be some sort of
+They would not have executed him if He had merely claimed to be an angel.
+Someone

 "Son of God" does not mean son in the sense of "office,"